tainstr/misura.doc/components/thermal_cycle.rst

 #.
 That same definition is also **displayed** in the table.
 The user can then edit it.
 While he is editing, the displayed definition can diverge from the preset from which it was loaded.
 The user can then **apply** the displayed configuration - making it also active, and/or **save** it with a name.

 These distinctions allows the maximum freedom of editing without compromising saved values or without undergoing automatic consistency and security checks from the instrument.
-|m| will warn the user if there is any unsaved or non-applied change, by coloring related controls in red.
+|m4| will warn the user if there is any unsaved or non-applied change, by coloring related controls in red.

 * **Read**: Read the thermal cycle currently active on the instrument.
 If the thermal cycle on the instrument is different than what contained in the table, this button's text would be red.
 * **Apply**: Transmit the thermal cycle defined in the table to the instrument.
 If the remote cycle is different than the displayed one, this button will be red.